vesuxyz/docs/docs/curators/creation.md

 :::

-3. Choose the assets for your pool and define the following parameter for each token.
+**3. Choose the assets for your pool and define the following parameter for each token.**

 | Parameter | Description |
 | --- | --- |